-Mold cleanup or testing is not an allowable Health and Safety cost.
+Mold cleanup or testing is not an allowable Health and Safety cost with federal funding.
 Surface preparation where weatherization measures are being installed (e.g., cleaning mold off window trim to apply caulk) must be charged as part of the ECM and cannot be charged to the H&S budget category.
+Nonfederal funding may be utilized for mold remediation with KHRC approval.